 The Internal Revenue Service allows businesses to establish retirement plans for their employees that are tax deductible, provided the plans adhere to IRS Code 401(a) and the Employee Retirement Income Security Act, or ERISA.
-An employee can determine whether their contribution into their pension plan is deductible by asking their employer if they have received a “Determination Letter” from the IRS to ensure they are covered under a “qualified plan” for tax purposes.
+Check with your employer about whether your contribution into a retirement plan is deductible by asking if the employer has received a “Determination Letter” from the IRS, ensuring they are covered under a “qualified plan” for tax purposes.

 A plan has to be open to all employees who are at least 21 years old and have been with the company for a year.
 The employee must be allowed to participate either when the plan year starts or within six months of turning 21 or being employed for a year.
 The plan needs to be operated in strict accordance with plan documents that describe employees covered and the benefits and contributions that will be made.
 Employees must be 100 percent vested, and a business cannot reduce accumulated benefits.
 Employee contributions can be made with pre-tax dollars that lower their taxable income for a given year provided the plan documents allow such contributions.
 Failure to abide by plan documents, or poorly written plans uncovered during an IRS audit, could disqualify the beneficial tax treatments of the contributions made under those plans.

 An accrued pension tax deduction is possible, according to Section 404 of the U.S. Code, with the following plans: 401(k), Simplified Employee Pension (SEP), Salary Reduction Simplified Employee Pension (SARSEP) – provided the plan was established before 1997, Savings Incentive Match Plans for Employees of Small Businesses (SIMPLE), traditional IRA accounts, 403(b) and 457(b) plans, defined benefit plans and “catch-up” contributions.
 All this is outlined in IRC 404 of the IRS.
 Tax-deductible contribution limits apply to each plan.